gvwilson/thirdbit/src/fiction/iffy/index.md

 There were other tunnels,
 though,
 big enough for people and heavy equipment.
-Some were dense with red flags that showed collapse or flooding.
+Some were dense with red flags marked "collapse" or "chronic instability".
-She puzzled over that for a second before dismissing it.

-It took her a few minutes to realize that the web of tunnels wasn't centered on the Niobium base.
+She puzzled over the second of those before suddenly realizing that the web of tunnels wasn't centered on the Niobium base.
 Instead,
 its heart was a couple of kilometers further south.

+A tap brought up a floor plan.
+She stared at it,
+wishing it would spin around and make sense.
+She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but if you had a pair of terahertz lasers capable of vaporizing steel from orbit, why would you point them at each other?
+And why would you put a chair between them?

 She sat back,
 stretched,
 and yawned so widely that her jaw clicked.